martinbogo/pt-battery-diagnostics/README.md

 [ UPDATE ]

+Feb 27, 2019

+I had an "AHA!" moment today as I was working on decoding some other registers in the Segway battery pack.
+I got the algorithm for the checksum wrong, but only slightly so.

+To calculate the checksum:

+Sum the __REGISTER__ + Checksum byte + Most Significant Byte + Least Significant Byte + __1__

+e.g.) When you are reading from register 3:

+  - 3 + 121 + 0 + 3 + 1 = 128 mod 128 = 0

+It's as easy as that.

 Feb 25, 2019

 I'm going to organize the directory structure a little better today and add my lab notes into a separate "docs" directory with notes on the register functions and packet structure.
 The code is also getting refactored today in the master branch... look for the addition of a config.h file and a change in handing serial input from using a raw loop to using a millis() timing function so serial input can be mixed with i2c displays.